-The annual salary for someone with the job title Fraud Prevention Supervisor salary is $54,820, as of September 27, 2017, with a range usually between $50,239-$67,691, however this can vary widely depending on a number of factors including industry, company size, location, years of experience and level of education.
+How much does a Fraud Prevention Supervisor make?
+The median annual Fraud Prevention Supervisor salary is $54,820, as of September 27, 2017, with a range usually between $50,239-$67,691, however this can vary widely depending on a variety of factors.
 Our team of Certified Compensation Professionals has analyzed survey data collected from thousands of HR departments at companies of all sizes and industries to present this range of annual salaries for people with the job title Fraud Prevention Supervisor in the United States.

 This chart describes the expected percentage of people who perform the job of Fraud Prevention Supervisor in the United States that make less than that annual salary.
-For example the median expected annualy pay for a typical Fraud Prevention Supervisor in the United States is $48,906 so 50% of the people who perform the job of Accountant I in the United Sates are expected to make less than $48,906.
+For example the median expected annual pay for a typical Fraud Prevention Supervisor in the United States is $54,820, so 50% of the people who perform the job of Fraud Prevention Supervisor in the United States are expected to make less than $54,820.

 Supervises fraud detection associates in their effort to detect possible customer fraud.
 Leads cross-functional initiatives to proactively detect and prevent fraud from occurring; researches and documents current procedures and processes that impact fraud.
 Researches, documents, and implements best practices in the industry with regard to fraud prevention.
-May require a bachelor's degree and at least 5 years of experience in the field or in a related area.
-Familiar with a variety of the field's concepts, practices, and procedures.
-Relies on extensive experience and judgment to plan and accomplish goals.
-Performs a variety of tasks.
-A wide degree of creativity and latitude is expected.
+May require a bachelor's degree.
 Typically reports to a manager or head of a unit/department.
 Supervises a small group of para-professional staff in an organization characterized by highly transactional or repetitive processes.
 Contributes to the development of processes and procedures.
 Thorough knowledge of functional area under supervision.
 Typically requires 3 years experience in the related area as an individual contributor.
 View full job description